What Is a Bad Tattoo?

 So you want a portrait of your little angel?
-A memorial piece of a loved one that's passed away?
+A memorial piece of a loved one who's passed away?
 Whatever the circumstances, portraits must be done to perfection.

-You really need to do your research here, as you might get stuck with something that makes you want to cry, and not in a good way.
+You really need to do your research here to find an artist that's up to it, as you might get stuck with something that makes you want to cry, and not in a good way.

-Some artists are better at portraits than others, ask about, and always check their work!
+Some artists are better at portraits than others.
+Ask around and always check their work!

 How Can I Avoid Getting a Bad Tattoo?

-- Do your research - Every credible tattoo artist will have a Facebook profile or page, Instagram, Twitter accounts etc filled with pictures of work they have produced.
-You can see for yourself the type of work they produce.
+- Do your research: Every credible tattoo artist will have an online profile or page—Instagram, Twitter accounts, etc.—filled with pictures of the work they have produced.
+You can see for yourself the type of work they are capable of.

-- Don't be tight - A tattoo is permanent, it's on your body for the rest of your life, don't try to save money by going to someone cheaper, they're cheaper for a reason.
+- Don't be tight: A tattoo is permanent, it's on your body for the rest of your life, so don't try to save money by going to someone cheaper.
+They're cheaper for a reason.

-- Don't be blinded by reviews - You will often stumble across a Facebook page or website full of 5* reviews and recommendations, but just remember, the page owner has the ability to remove any negative review, which they 100% will.
-A lot of the reviews will be from family and close friends who are blinded by love.
-Not forgetting the 'sheep' people who have no idea about tattoos, wouldn't know a good one if it punched them in the face and get their first tattoo and think it's fantastic.
+- Don't be blinded by reviews: You will often stumble across a Facebook page or website full of 5-star reviews and recommendations, but remember that the page owner has the ability to remove any negative review (which they 100% will).
+A lot of the reviews will be from family and close friends who are blinded by love or 'sheep' people who have no idea about tattoos, wouldn't know a good one if it punched them in the face, and get their first tattoo and think it's fantastic.

-- Always use a studio - Thankfully the law is finally clamping down on tattoo artists that aren't registered and that tattoo from home.
-This is highly illegal, they have often never been through an apprenticeship, have no license and are not tattooing from a clean environment.
+- Always use a studio: Thankfully the law is finally clamping down on artists who aren't registered and who tattoo from home, which is illegal.
+Some have never been through an apprenticeship, have no license, and have no knowledge about sanitary practices.

-- Check out the studio - Cleanliness is key, look around and if the studio doesn't seem up to scratch, run for the hills.
-Tattooists should never have their pets in a studio, if you see any unhygienic behavior you should always report them to your local health and safety department.
+- Look around: Cleanliness is key, so look around to see if the studio is up to scratch.
+For example, tattooists should never have pets in a studio.
+If you see any unhygienic evidence, you should always report it to your local health and safety department.
 You might just save a life.

-- Ensure they're licensed - All tattoo artists should be licensed to work, their license should be on display, but if it's not, don't be afraid to ask them to see it.
+- Ensure they're licensed: All tattoo artists should be licensed to work and a license should be on display, but if it's not, don't be afraid to ask to see it.
 If anyone offers to tattoo you without a license, report them to the police.

-- Check their background - Have they actually been through an apprenticeship?
+- Check their background: Have they actually been through an apprenticeship?
 Would you trust a surgeon that hadn't been through medical school?
-No.

-- How long have they been tattooing? - The longer the better, if they're still going and not doing deals, cheap rates and offering freebies then you can put your mind at ease.
-The best artists have been doing it for years and charge £50+ per hour.
+- How long have they been tattooing?
+The longer the better.
+Find out if they're still going and not doing deals, giving cheap rates, and offering freebies.
+The best artists have been doing it for years and charge at least $100 per hour.

-- But on reflection when you put it next to a similar tattoo, you start to see its faults a whole lot clearer.
+- but, on reflection, when you put it next to a similar tattoo, you start to see its faults.

-- Google is your friend, if you think a particular tattoo is 'epic' then try having a search on Google to find similar tattoos, only then will you see it's true 'epicness'.
+- Google is your friend: If you think a particular tattoo is 'epic,' then search on Google to find similar tattoos.
+Only then will you see it's true 'epicness'.

 What Can I Do About My Bad Tattoo?